maksoltane/esp32_xiaomi_m365/README.md

 ESP32/8266 needs a Vcc of 3.3V, while at the same time the GPIO Pins are 5V save, so you can wire the 5V to a Vreg for 3.3v which feed the ESP, while the Serial Connection can be wired to RX/TX Pins.
 It might be a idea to use e.g. 680R or 1k in series to protect the gpio, as well as add a diode from rx in series with a ~100-200R towards TX

+# Hints
+As there's some hicups with the standard arduino libraries (and the adafruit ssd1306 oled lib) and their implementation on the esp32, some changes need to be made to the source of arduino-esp32 core and adafruit-ssd1306 library -> see comments in the source.